Contest of Champions

 - Blatant Lies: The Grandmaster promises Earth's heroes that he would never use them as pawns again if they won for him.
-He (or more likely the writers) seems to have forgotten about this since.
+He (or more likely, the writer) seems to have forgotten about this since.

 - Captain Ethnic: Some of the International Heroes used can be seen as this.

 - The Chessmaster: The Grandmaster.
-Not so much for his acts here, but rather for the later revelations of his true plan.
-(See Thanatos Gambit below).
+Not so much for his acts here, as for the later revelations of his true plan.
+(See Thanatos Gambit below.)